On the Passing of Edward Zigler

 Deeply saddened by the loss, fully inspired by his person, and fervently dedicated to honor that legacy, we join together to share our appreciations for an incomparable man and his incomparable, fully-lived life of contribution.

-Sharon Lynn Kagan is the Marx Professor of Early Childhood and Family Policy at Teachers College, Columbia University and Professor Adjunct at Yale University.
-She is a former president of NAEYC.
+Sharon Lynn Kagan is the Virginia and Leonard Marx Professor of Early Childhood and Family Policy and codirector of the National Center for Children and Families at Teachers College, Columbia University.
+She is an adjunct professor at Yale University’s Child Study Center and a former board member and president of NAEYC.